 Meps says: “I painted my first mural in the family bathroom at age 13.
 Although no photos remain, I remember the composition clearly!
 A group of people, accompanied by a pet bunny, peered through a false window behind the toilet, pointing and laughing.
 I learned a lot about art from the reactions of people who went into that bathroom — most people chuckled, but others were disturbed.”

-Coming at the end of September, 2020: “Dunedin Rocks,” a park bench for the Pinellas Trail in Dunedin, Florida that celebrates the inclusive and interactive art of painting rocks and hiding them for strangers to find.
-Look for it near the intersection of the Pinellas Trail and State Route 580.
+“Dunedin Rocks” is a park bench commissioned by the City of Dunedin, Florida in 2020.
+It celebrates the inclusive and interactive art of painting rocks and hiding them for strangers to find.
+It’s prominently located on the Pinellas Trail at the intersection with State Route 580.